argoproj-labs/hera/hep/proposals/0001-decorators.md

     value: str

-# The great outcome of this new syntax is that the template definition
+# The great outcome of this new syntax is is the separation of concerns so that
-# vs the template call becomes very explicit.
+# the template definition vs the template call becomes very explicit.
 # When a template is defined, it is defined via the decorator which registers it
 # When a template is invoked, it is invoked either via the callable syntax or via
 # wt.run() if it is the entrypoint
-# Another great side-effect is that all the templates can also be "run" locally as functions
+# Another great side-effect is that all the templates can run locally as functions
 @wt.entrypoint
 @wt.dag
 def worker(worker_input: WorkerInput) -> WorkerOutput: